zzou9/zzou9.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I'm Byron, a senior at [Brown University](https://www.brown.edu/) studying Mathematics and Computer Science.
-My undergraduate research interest lie at the intersection of geometry, topology, dynamics, and combinatorics.
+My undergraduate research interests lie at the intersection of geometry, topology, dynamics, and combinatorics.